maxharlow/newsagent/README.md

 ##### ► `select`

 Select specific fields to retain from the data.
+Expects data input and outputs data.

 * `fields` Specify fields, each with their own [JmesPath selector](https://jmespath.org/tutorial.html)

 ##### ► `filter`

 Filters out anything not matching a regular expression.
-Expects text input and outputs text, unless `field` is specified.
+Expects text input, and outputs text unless `field` is specified.

 * `match` A regular expression
 * `field` (optional) The field within the input data to manipulate.

+##### ► `combine`

+Combine different fields together.
+Expects data input and outputs text.

+* `combination` The combined text, with fields included using double braces, eg. `{{field-name}}`

 ##### ► `match-transform`

 Select parts of text using a regular expression and transform them.
-Expects text input, and outputs text, unless `field` is specified.
+Expects text input, and outputs text unless `field` is specified.

 * `match` A regular expression
 * `transform` Text to output, using groups from the match, eg. `\\1`